irr123/irr123/blog_dev/content/posts/search-engine-indexing/index.md

   - [OpenAI](https://chatgpt.com/?hints=search)

 What does this mean in practice?
-If your page gets incorrectly cached by Bing, fixing it can be difficult-especially since other search engines rely on Bing's index.
+If your page gets incorrectly cached by Bing, fixing it can be difficult - especially since other search engines rely on Bing's index.

 {{< details summary="Issue example" >}}